 We suggest that before you downgrade your plan, you follow these steps:

 - Carefully compare the plans on our pricing page.
-Be sure to click the button midway down the page for a detailed list of features.

 - Contact your monitoring consultant about the change you would like to make to explore your options.